sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/compute-connection/livy.rst

      - Name of Connection
    * - Postback Url
      - Postback Url
-     - Postback Url through which Livy sent result back to Fire Insights
+     - Postback Url through which Livy sent result back to Sparkflows
    * - Auth Type
      - Auth Type
      - Value can be None, Basic or OAUTH